 - 2 dashes St. George absinthe verte

-Add all the ingredients into a mixing glass without ice and stir well.
+Add the Bombay Sapphire gin, Dolin dry vermouth, water, maraschino liqueur, verjus blanc, orange bitters and St. George absinthe verte into a mixing glass without ice and stir well.

 In a small ramekin, combine cassia bark chips and dried lemon peel, then carefully light with a torch.
 After everything begins to smoke, invert a white wine glass over the ramekin, and capture the smoke inside the glass to season it for 20 to 30 seconds.